bob1de/hass-apps/hass_apps/heaty/doc/README.rst

   The temperature will not be changed in this case.
 * ``Ignore()``, which causes the rule to be treated as if it doesn't exist at all.
 If one exists, the next rule is evaluated in this case.
+* ``IncludeSchedule(schedule)``, which evaluates the given schedule object.
+See below for an example on how to use this.
 * ``Result(value)``: just the final result which will be used as the temperature.
 Schedule lookup is aborted at this point.